-6DOF devices, like the Oculus Rift, HTC Vive, and PlayStation VR tracking in six orientations (forward/back, up/down, left/ right, yaw, pitch, and roll).
+6DOF devices, like the Oculus Rift, HTC Vive, PlayStation VR, and StarVR One feature tracking in six orientations (forward/back, up/down, left/right, yaw, pitch, and roll).
 This means that the device is able to track users' head movements and their position in threedimensional space.